 BigCommerce Pricing Plans Explained

-As we mentioned above, BigCommerce has four pricing plans, each of which is designed to cater to businesses in different phases of their development.
+BigCommerce has four pricing tiers, each of which is designed to cater to businesses in different phases of their development.

-The Standard plan is meant for ecommerce sites that are just starting up.
+BigCommerce’s Standard tier is meant for ecommerce sites that are just starting up.
 The low $29.95 per month cost means that it’s ideal for businesses looking to test the water with minimal overhead.

-The Plus and Pro plans are meant for ecommerce sites that are really hitting their stride.
-They offer increased maximum sales caps and more advanced sales features, such as abandoned cart recovery.
+BigCommerce’s Plus and Pro tiers are meant for ecommerce sites that are really hitting their stride.
+These tiers offer increased maximum sales caps and more advanced sales features, such as abandoned cart recovery.

 What’s more, you won’t have to pay transaction fees on any plans – unlike some ecommerce platforms – plus you get unlimited products, storage, and bandwidth.